Skip to content

 Trade jobs were one of the only industries to experience steady growth during the pandemic, presumably because those services were still essential.
 But the trades workforce—decreasing largely because of retiring Baby Boomers—couldn’t keep up with growing demand.
 Today, that gap only grows wider.

-Interestingly, in over half of American homes, women are the primary supporters of the household.
-And while the average female with a bachelor’s degree makes about $40,000 per year, women experienced in a trade can make upward of six figures annually.
-So what’s holding women back?
+In around 45% of American homes, women are either the primary breadwinners or are equal contributors with their spouses to the household’s income.
+Pew Research Center found that this number has nearly tripled over the last 50 years.
+And while the average female aged 25-34 with a bachelor’s degree makes just over $56,000 per year, women experienced in a trade can make upward of six figures annually.

 Barriers to Trade Entry for Women